jwilger/authorizir/README.md

 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at <https://hexdocs.pm/authorizir>.

-[^DMPUPL]: Talavera, X. B. (2018, August 27).
+[^1]: Talavera, X. B. (2018, August 27).
 DAGs with materialized paths using postgres ltree. bustawin.
 Retrieved January 6, 2022, from https://www.bustawin.com/dags-with-materialized-paths-using-postgres-ltree/

-[^IHAWBDL]: Geyer-Schulz A, Thede A. "Implementation of Hierarchical Authorization For A Web Based Digital Library", **Systemics, Cybernetics and Informatics**, Vol. 5, No. 2, 2007, pp. 51-56
+[^2]: Geyer-Schulz A, Thede A. "Implementation of Hierarchical Authorization For A Web Based Digital Library", **Systemics, Cybernetics and Informatics**, Vol. 5, No. 2, 2007, pp. 51-56

-[^NMRBAC]: Sandhu, R. , Ferraiolo, D. and Kuhn, D. (2000), The NIST Model for Role-Based Access Control: Towards a Unified Standard, Proceedings of the Fifth ACM Workshop on Role-Based Access Control (RBAC '00), Berlin, DE, [online], https://doi.org/10.1145/344287.344301, https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=916402 (Accessed January 6, 2022)
+[^3]: Sandhu, R. , Ferraiolo, D. and Kuhn, D. (2000), The NIST Model for Role-Based Access Control: Towards a Unified Standard, Proceedings of the Fifth ACM Workshop on Role-Based Access Control (RBAC '00), Berlin, DE, [online], https://doi.org/10.1145/344287.344301, https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=916402 (Accessed January 6, 2022)